The pros and cons of systems integration for small businesses

 A significant challenge with which every small business must wrestle is how to create the systems environment to grow and do business effectively.
-All too often the problem is that having bought different computer systems as they’ve developed – such as for accounting, sales, inventory and e-commerce – small firms find their growth is being hampered by a tangle of separate, standalone, non-integrated applications and data-sources that don’t ‘speak’ to each other.
+All too often the problem is that having bought computer systems as they’ve developed – for accounting, sales, inventory and e-commerce, for instance – small firms find their growth is being hampered by a tangle of separate, standalone, non-integrated applications and data-sources that don’t ‘speak’ to each other.

 At some point, most small businesses must confront the issue of whether they should integrate these systems.
 But you might be surprised if I tell you that I don’t automatically say they should.
 It can often be quite a complex situation and small business leaders need to weigh up the benefits and risks of integration.

 For me, there are four arguments in favour of tighter systems integration:

 - Boosting productivity – dealing with several standalone systems can be time consuming, with employees manually inputting data into separate programs, which can cause problems if any of that data is entered incorrectly

 - Better management information – it can be nigh on impossible to get a 360° view of how the business is performing when you run several different systems and there can be a time lag for managers knowing what’s actually going on until information is manually inputted

 - Cost – the cost and time involved in maintaining and updating several systems can be big

 - Greater customer satisfaction – having multiple systems means it can take extra time to fulfil clients’ orders or respond to their enquiries and complaints